barlaniado/project_data_mining/README.md

 USER: your username\
 PASSWORD: your password

+**API Key**\
+In order to use Yahoo Finance API one need to put the key in the HEADERS_API constant (HEADERS_API is located in the project_conf file).
+The free key give limited amount of requests.\
+ For study purposes I put a free key, if you have passed the monthly limit please put a new key.

 ## Usage
 **Command line interface**\
 You can execute the program directly from the command line.\